The Patriarchy (professional wrestling): Formation and feud with Adam Copeland (2023–2024)

-Cage's AEW World Championship pursuit and explusion (2024–2025)
+Cage's AEW World Championship pursuit and expulsion (2024–2025)

 On the May 1, 2024 episode of Dynamite, Cage returned from an almost two-month hiatus as the challenger for Swerve Strickland's AEW World Championship at Double or Nothing on May 26 but he failed to win the title from Strickland.
 On the June 15 episode of Collision, Cage declared that he will challenge for the AEW World Championship again but will first challenge for the AEW World Trios Championship with Killswitch and Nick Wayne.
 On the July 21 episode of Collision, The Patriarchy defeated Bang Bang Gang (Juice Robinson, Colten and Austin Gunn) for the vacant AEW World Trios Championship.
 On August 25 at All In, The Patriarchy lost the AEW World Trios Championship in a four-way London ladder match to Pac and Blackpool Combat Club (Claudio Castagnoli and Wheeler Yuta), ending their reign at 37 days.
 Later in the event, Cage won a Casino Gauntlet Match to earn the right to challenge for the AEW World Championship whenever he wants.
 Two weeks later at All Out, Cage attempted to cash-in his AEW World Championship match contract on Bryan Danielson after Danielson successfully defended his title against Jack Perry (formerly Jungle Boy) but was blocked by the Blackpool Combat Club.
 On September 30, it was reported that Killswitch was hospitalized due to double pneumonia.
 On the October 23 episode of Dynamite, Kip Sabian saved Cage from an attack from Hook and was accepted as a member of The Patriarchy by Cage two weeks later.
 On November 23 at Full Gear, Cage attempted to cash-in on new AEW World Champion Jon Moxley but was blocked again, this time by Jay White.
 At Revolution on March 9, 2025, Cage cashed in his contract during the AEW World Championship match between Moxley and Adam Copeland (now renamed as Cope) to make it a three-way match but failed to win the title when he was choked out by Moxley.

 Immediately after, cracks began to show within The Patriarchy when Nick stood up to Cage for losing the AEW World Championship match.
 On the April 17 episode of Collision: Spring BreakThru, Wayne defeated Komander to win the ROH World Television Championship for the first time and also makes Wayne, at 19 years old, the youngest title holder.
 This marked Wayne's first ever singles championship in a major promotion.
 After Cage and Nick failed to win the AEW World Tag Team Championship from The Hurt Syndicate (Bobby Lashley and Shelton Benjamin) at All In: Texas on July 12, Nick turned on Cage and attacked him, thus signaling his banishment from The Patriarchy.
 Cage was saved by Cope, where the latter told the former to "go find himself," hinting at a face turn for Cage.